 The Medial Collateral Ligaments main function is to prevent the leg from extending too far inward, but it also helps keep the knee stable and allows it to rotate.

-Preparation for the Medial Collateral Ligament Repair
+Preparation for the Medial Collateral Ligament Reconstruction

 Preparations depend on your surgeon.
 In general, you should:

 - Avoid certain medications.
 Your doctor may want you to avoid taking medications or dietary supplements that can increase your risk of bleeding.

 - Fast beforehand.
 Depending on the type of anesthesia you’ll have, your doctor may want you to avoid eating, or drinking six to twelve hours before your procedure.

 - Arrange for a ride.
 You won’t be allowed to drive yourself home after the procedure, so make sure someone will be available to pick you up.
 If you live alone, ask someone to check on you that evening or, ideally, stay with you the rest of the day.

 - Choose loose clothing.
 Wear loose, comfortable clothing baggy gym shorts, slip on shoes for example, if you’re having knee arthroscopy so you can dress easily after the procedure.

 When MCL surgery is done, it is usually done through a small incision on the inside of your knee.
 It is not done arthroscopically, since this ligament is not inside the knee joint.